-Since the direct page register is a sixteen-bit register, two bytes are pulled from the stack, regardless of the settings of the m and x mode select flags.
+Since the direct page register is a sixteen-bit register, two byte are pulled from the stack, regardless of the settings of the \mathbf{m} and \mathbf{x} mode select flags.
 The low byte of the direct page register is pulled first, then the high byte.
 The stack pointer now points to where the high byte just pulled was stored; this is now the next available stack location.

-- n Set if most significant bit of pulled value is set; else cleared. - z Set if value pulled is zero; else cleared.
+n Set if most significant bit of pulled value is set; else cleared. z Set if value pulled is zero; else cleared.

-Opcode Availab le to: # of # of
+Opcode Availabl e on: # of # of

-Addressing Mode Syntax (hex) 6502 65C02 65802/816 Bytes Cycles
+Addressing Mode Syntax (hex) 6502 65C02 65802/816 Byte Cycle s

-Stack (Pull) PLD 2B × 1 5
+Stack (Pull) PLD 2B Х 1 5